Why a planner?

 The monthly calendar is simple and uncluttered, allowing you the space you need to plan your life.

 The left margin has a space to set your monthly goals, to inspire and remind you about what you’re working toward achieving each month.
-It could be living a healthier life, it could be to finish the quilt that’s sitting on your shelf.
+It could be living a healthier life, it could be to finish the project that’s sitting on your shelf.
 It’s up to you!
 But research shows that setting realistic goals and writing them down leads to more success, so go for it!

 The monthly calendar also helps you stay on top of the most popular knitalongs, festivals and other knitting events, so you never have to wonder what’s happening in the yarn crafting world.
 You’ve got it all right there, conveniently in your Knitter’s Planner.
 What could be better, right?